 WORK + REST = ADAPTATION

 Finding this delicate balance depends on many factors, such as intensity and duration of the workout, which muscle groups were utilized, biological and training age, medical history and condition, scheduling, personal life requirements, nutrition and sleep habits are just the starting point.

 Ideally, 8 hours of continuous sleep or a combination of sleep and naps each day are necessary to maximize recovery and optimize performance.

 About Scott Pucek, CSCS, USAW, MS, XPS, MEd:

 Scott has 23 years of experience and has personally trained a host of professional athletes from the NFL, MLB, NBA, Pro Golf, Pro Tennis, NHL and is the Performance Manager for EXOS @ Raleigh Orthopaedic overseeing the delivery of all performance programming, education and coaching systems.

-Scott earned a Masters Degree in Exercise Physiology with a concentration in Strength & Conditioning at the University of Virginia and holds certifications as a Strength & Conditioning Specialist (CSCS – NSCA), EXOS Performance Specialist (XPS), USA Weight Lifting Club Coach (USAW), Fascial Stretch Technique (FST1) and Power Plate Level 1.
+Scott earned a Masters Degree in Exercise Physiology with a concentration in Strength and Conditioning at the University of Virginia and holds certifications as a Strength and Conditioning Specialist (CSCS – NSCA), EXOS Performance Specialist (XPS), USA Weight Lifting Club Coach (USAW), Fascial Stretch Technique (FST1) and Power Plate Level 1.